grumpyjames/birding-almanac/blog/mid-wales-part-three-rhayader/mid-wales-part-three-rhayader.md

 our Stonechats - they were substantially below us; we'd have needed to nearly fall off a cliff to see them from where we were.
 As we reach the gateway, there's an interesting little exhibit about the reserve, and some picnic tables.
-The trees and scrub nearby are choc-a-bloc with Chaffinches ; what is it with Wales and Chaffinches?
+The trees and scrub nearby are choc-a-bloc with Chaffinches;
+what is it with Wales and Chaffinches?
 Can't remember when I last saw enough Chaffinches to call them a flock in England.

 From here we can either walk back up along most of our first visit's Marteg